malinganloria/drone-image-analysis-deep-learning-project/README.md

     - This should generate logs containing the loss and mean absolute error of each epoch during training.
 The values are displayed automatically in the terminal.
 6. For a better visualization, run this command: `tensorboard --logdif=logs/` and enter this URL `http:localhost:6006` using any browser.

-Each script has its own documentation.
+Note: Each script has its own documentation.
 To improve the development of the programs, you can always refer to online documentations.

 ## About the Developers